Effect of Primordial Black Holes on the global 21-cm signal: Conclusions and discussion

-We will end by highlighting some of the shortcomings of this work.
+We end our paper by highlighting some shortcomings.
 First of all, we did not include the radio emission that may come from these PBH-seeded systems.
+This is justified since recent studies \citep{Mazzolari_25, Mazzolari_26} suggest that the radio emission from these early AGNs is significantly weaker compared to that from local AGNs.
 Secondly, there is no rigorous justification for choosing the lognormal mass function for the PBH-seeded systems.
-We are planning to investigate the effect of different mass functions of PBHs on the 21-cm signal in future work.
-Thirdly, we vary the X-ray escape fraction for the PBHs, but did not vary the Ly-$\alpha$ photon escape fraction; in principle, one should vary both these parameters simultaneously.
-In future, we are also planning to address the effect of simultaneously varying different free parameters that appear in PBH-seeded galaxies using an MCMC framework.
+We plan to investigate the effect of different mass functions of PBHs on the 21 cm signal in future work.
+Third, we varied the X-ray escape fraction for the PBHs but did not vary the Ly-$\alpha$ photon escape fraction; in principle, one should vary both these parameters simultaneously.
+In the future, we also plan to address the effect of simultaneously varying different free parameters that appear in PBH-seeded galaxies using an MCMC framework.

 \begin{appendix}